What Breaks Knowledge Graph based RAG? Benchmarking and Empirical Insights into Reasoning under Incomplete Knowledge: Benchmark Construction

 \paragraph{Mined Rules.} Table~\ref{tab:rule-stats} summarizes the number of mined rules for each dataset, categorized by rule type.
 The listed types (e.g., symmetry, inversion, composition) correspond to common logical patterns, while the \emph{other} category includes more complex or irregular patterns (See Appendix~\ref{app:other_rules} for details).

-\paragraph{Datasets.} Each dataset instance consists of (1) a natural-language question, (2) a topic entity referenced in the question, and (3) a complete set of correct answer entities derived from the original KG.
+\paragraph{Datasets in BRINK.} Each dataset instance consists of (1) a natural-language question, (2) a topic entity referenced in the question, and (3) a complete set of correct answer entities derived from the original KG.
 Table~\ref{tab:qa-examples} presents representative examples from each dataset.
 The final question set is randomly partitioned into training, validation, and test sets using an 8:1:1 ratio.
-This split is applied uniformly across both datasets to ensure consistency.
+This split is applied uniformly across all three datasets to ensure consistency.

-we provide two retrieval sources per dataset: \begin{itemize} \item \textbf{Complete KG}: the original KG containing all triples. \item \textbf{Incomplete KG}: a modified version where selected triples, deemed logically inferable via \textsc{AMIE3}-mined rules, are removed (cf. Section~\ref{sec:kg-deletion}). \end{itemize}
+We provide two retrieval sources per dataset: \begin{itemize} \item \textbf{Complete KG}: the original KG containing all triples. \item \textbf{Incomplete KG}: a modified version where selected triples, deemed logically inferable via \textsc{AMIE3}-mined rules, are removed (cf. Section~\ref{sec:kg-deletion}). \end{itemize}

-Table~\ref{tab:data-stats} summarizes the number of KG triples and generated questions in each split for both datasets, under complete and incomplete KG settings.
+Table~\ref{tab:data-stats} summarizes the number of KG triples and generated questions in each split for all three datasets, under complete and incomplete KG settings.
+In Appendix~\ref{app:llm_answerability}, we quantitatively verify that removing triples from the incomplete KG does not render the resulting questions unanswerable.